Frequently asked questions:

 - How do I advance through the apprenticeship?
 All advancements through the apprenticeship program are based on class hours and work hours.
 The program is divided into 4 periods.
 Currently it requires 5600 work hours and 865 class hours to reach journeyman status.
 Which mean 1400 work hours and 216 class hours per year.
 Once you have reached the number of class hours and work hours for that period you will advance to the next year.
 Disclaimer: Some may advance through the program quicker than others.
 Work ethic plays a big part in who the employer chooses to stay working and who does not.

 - How much school work is there?
 Currently as stated above all apprentices are required to have 865 hours of related instruction.
-This related instruction is given through online course work as well as labs that are done during known construction slow times.
+This related instruction is given through online course work as well as labs that are done through out the year.
 Depending on what year of instruction you are in you are required to come to class 4 to 5 weeks out of the year as well as pass all online course work.

 - Will I need to know how to use a computer?
 Although computer skills will help, it is not a must in order to do your online course work.